Documentation

 There is no password recovery.
 Sundy cannot help you recover forgotten passwords.
 We recommend keeping a secure, offline record of your passwords.

-MAGIC Disk Backup
+MAGIC Unlock Backup

 Command Line